 "This is where clinicians, researchers and innovators meet to bridge expertise and build together the next generation of trustworthy AI-solutions for skin health."

 This summit will take place on 29 September 2026 in Vienna, Austria and will showcase the latest developments in artificial intelligence in dermatology.
+Join us in shaping new impulses for the digital future of dermatology!

 We expect renowned speakers from around the world, who will present their most recent findings and innovations.
 The goal is to create an inspiring environment for knowledge exchange, networking, and innovation.